-You might find it strange to see that I use half of the soy sauce when I add the vegetables and the other half when I add the noodles, but it's not a mistake!
-Basically I want to flavour the vegetables and noodles separately.
+You might find it strange to see that I use half of the soy sauce when I add the vegetables, but it’s not a mistake!
+I add the other half later when I add the noodles.
+This is because I want to flavour the vegetables and noodles separately.

 Yaki udon is typically made with the following:

 However there’s no reason why you can’t experiment with other ingredients.
 Here are a few ideas:

 The only thing you need to keep in mind is the water content, if the water content in the new ingredient is too high, this can cause the other vegetables to start steaming and become soggy, so be careful!

 Check out some regional yaki udon dishes below for some inspiration.